Larry Dickson

-Larry Dickson (born September 8, 1938, Warren, Ohio), is a former driver in the USAC and CART Championship Car series.
-He raced in the 1965-1981 seasons, with 105 combined career starts, including the Indianapolis 500 in 1966-1969, 1971, 1978–1979, and 1981.
-He finished in the top ten 44 times, with his best finish in 2nd position in 1968 at Springfield.
+Larry Dickson (born September 8, 1938 in Warren, Ohio) is a former auto racing driver in the USAC and CART Championship Car series.
+He competed during the 1965–1973 and 1975–1983 seasons, with 108 combined career starts, including eight in the Indianapolis 500.
+He failed to qualify for the race on five other occasions.
+He had 43 top-ten finishes, with a best of second at Springfield in 1968.
+He also participated in a non-championship race at Fuji Speedway in 1966.

-Dickson was also a 3 time USAC Sprint Car Series Champion in 1968, 1970 and 1975.
-Larry won 43 USAC Sprint car races and was the all-time leader in the division until Tom Bigelow broke his record.
-In the years 1968-71 Larry and Gary Bettenhausen raced each other in what was billed as "The Larry and Gary Show" or "Thunder (Bettenhausen) and Lightning (Dickson)" exchanging the USAC Sprint Car title between each other during those years.
+Dickson was a three-time USAC Sprint Car Series Champion in 1968, 1970 and 1975.
+He won 43 USAC Sprint car races and was the all-time leader in the division until Tom Bigelow broke his record.
+Between 1968 and 1971, Dickson and Gary Bettenhausen raced each other in what was billed as "The Larry and Gary Show" or "Thunder (Bettenhausen) and Lightning (Dickson)", exchanging the USAC Sprint Car title between them during those years.

-Larry also ventured to NASCAR to drive Richie Giachetti's Ford Torino in the Daytona 500, running in the top ten before the engine expired.
-Larry finished his career in the USAC Silver Crown car owned by his brother, Tommy and Max Brittain.
-Larry is now semi-retired, living in Indianapolis and tending to his real estate investments.
+Dickson also ventured to NASCAR to drive Richie Giachetti's Ford Torino in the 1972 Daytona 500, running in the top-ten before the engine expired.
+He finished his racing career in a USAC Silver Crown car owned by his brother, Tommy, and Max Brittain.

+Dickson is now semi-retired, living in Indianapolis and tending to his real estate investments.